pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Order Cancellation Process.md

 ### Awaiting fulfillment

 1).
-If the order is in 'Awaiting fulfillment', reply the customer with Zendesk Macro: Spark Cancellation (Not Shipped) (Modify if needed).
+If the order is in 'Awaiting fulfillment', reply the customer with Zendesk Macro:  Cancellation (Awaiting Fulfillment).
+*Modify if needed*

 2).
-1. Go to [JIRA](https://positivegrid.atlassian.net/jira/your-work) and create a ticket in Project: "Logistics Support (LS)":

-    Issue Type: Cancellation

-3).
-Once submitted, check back on Logistics Support (LS) the next working day.

-1. If the cancellation is successful, our logistics team will mark it as ‘Successful’.
-Proceed with the [[Refund Process]]. (<u>END</u>)

-2. If the logistics team marks it as ‘Unsuccessful’, it means the order is still shipped.
-Contact the customer and ask them to refuse the shipment (as in macro <u>Spark Cancellation (Shipped)</u> (Modify if needed)) if this is not yet communicated to the customer.
-(Proceed with Step 4)

-4).
-If the order is shipped and the customer is instructed to refuse the shipment, check back on the tracking number to verify if it’s returned to sender or delivered.
+The macro will explain the situation and inform the customer to refuse the shipment.

-1. If the tracking number shows ‘Return to Sender’, update it accordingly in [Logistics Support (LS)](https://positivegrid.atlassian.net/jira/software/projects/LS/boards/47).
+~~1.
+If the tracking number shows ‘Return to Sender’, update it accordingly in [Logistics Support (LS)](https://positivegrid.atlassian.net/jira/software/projects/LS/boards/47).
 Proceed with the [[Refund Process]].
-(END)
+(END)~~

-2. If the tracking number shows ‘Delivered’, update it accordingly in the form.
+~~2.
+If the tracking number shows ‘Delivered’, update it accordingly in the form.
 Contact the customer to ask if they still want to return the order and be refunded.
-(Proceed with Step 5)
+(Proceed with Step 5)~~

-5).
-If order is delivered and
+~~5).
+If order is delivered and~~

-1. the customer wants to keep the order, update it accordingly in the form as ‘Order Kept’.
+~~1. the customer wants to keep the order, update it accordingly in the form as ‘Order Kept’.
 Case can be closed.
-(END)
+(END)~~

-2. the customer still wants to return the order for refund, update it accordingly in the form as ‘SR’ and proceed with the sales return process.
-(To be continued in [[SR - Fail to Intercept (Non-US)]])
+~~2. the customer still wants to return the order for refund, update it accordingly in the form as ‘SR’ and proceed with the sales return process.
+(To be continued in [[SR - Fail to Intercept (Non-US)]])~~

 ### Shipped

 1).
-If the order is shipped (tracking number is available), reply with Macro: Spark Cancellation (Shipped) (ask the customer to refuse the shipment) (Modify if needed).
+If the order is shipped (tracking number is available), reply with Macro: Cancellation (Shipped)
+*Modify if needed*

 2).
-If the order is shipped and the customer is instructed to refuse the shipment, check back on the tracking number to verify if it’s returned to sender or delivered.
+The macro will explain the situation and inform the customer to refuse the shipment.

-1. If the tracking number shows ‘Return to Sender’, update it accordingly in [Logistics Support (LS)](https://positivegrid.atlassian.net/jira/software/projects/LS/boards/47).
+~~1.
+If the tracking number shows ‘Return to Sender’, update it accordingly in [Logistics Support (LS)](https://positivegrid.atlassian.net/jira/software/projects/LS/boards/47).
 Proceed with the [[Refund Process]].
-(END)
+(END)~~

-2. If the tracking number shows ‘Delivered’, update it accordingly in the form.
+~~2.
+If the tracking number shows ‘Delivered’, update it accordingly in the form.
 Contact the customer to ask if they still want to return the order and be refunded.
-(Proceed with Step 5)
+(Proceed with Step 5)~~

-3).
-If order is delivered and
+~~3).
+If order is delivered and~~

-1. the customer wants to keep the order, update it accordingly in the form as ‘Order Kept’.
+~~1. the customer wants to keep the order, update it accordingly in the form as ‘Order Kept’.
 Case can be closed.
-(END)
+(END)~~

-2. the customer still wants to return the order for refund, update it accordingly in the form as ‘SR’ and proceed with the sales return process.
-(To be continued in [[SR - Fail to Intercept (Non-US)]])
+~~2. the customer still wants to return the order for refund, update it accordingly in the form as ‘SR’ and proceed with the sales return process.
+(To be continued in [[SR - Fail to Intercept (Non-US)]])~~